DEFRA/fcp-defra-id-example/README.md

 > It is important that no route is configured to use a query parameter named `ssoOrgId` to avoid conflicts with the plugin.

+### View templates

+User session data is passed to the view templates to enable the conditional rendering of content based on the user's permissions.

+This is handled by the `view` plugin which adds the `auth` object to the view context.
+This object contains the user's permissions and other session data.

+The `home` view is an example of this where all session data is displayed.

+> In a real-world scenario, the user token data would not be displayed in the view.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: